 2. Technical controls.
 The system or project also includes additional technical controls to ensure that PII is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual when it is used to make a determination about them.
-The following additional protections are relevant to this system or project. a) □ No additional technical controls are available to ensure accuracy, relevance, timeliness, and completeness. b) □ Automated data feeds are used to refresh/update the information in the system (where the system is reliant on updates from another system). c) □ Technical and/or administrative controls are in place to ensure that when information about an individual is acquired from multiple sources for maintenance in a single file about a particular individual, it all relates to the same individual. d) □ Address verification and correction software (software that validates, updates, and standardizes the postal addresses in a database). e) □ Other: [please describe here] Section n 4.2 Data Mining of 200 activiti uired by Section 804 of the Implementing Recommendation of the 9/11 Commission Act 7 ("9-11 Commission Act"), Treasury reports annually to Congress on its data mining ies.
-For a comprehensive overview of Treasury's data mining activities, please review the tement's Annual Privacy Act and Data Mining reports available at: www.treasury.gov/privacy/annual-reports Section 4.2(a) Is the PII maintained in the system used to conduct data mining?
-1. ☑ The information maintained in this system or by this project is not used to conduct "data-mining" activities as that term is defined in the 9-11 Commission Act.
+The following additional protections are relevant to this system or project: a) ☑ No additional technical controls are available to ensure accuracy, relevance, b ) timeliness, and completeness.
+U) ☐ Automated data feeds are used to refresh/update the information in the system (where the system is reliant on updates from another system). c) ☐ Technical and/or administrative controls are in place to ensure that when information •) about an individual is acquired from multiple sources for maintenance in a single file about a particular individual, it all relates to the same individual. d) ☐ Address verification and correction software or service is used (software that , validates, updates, and standardizes the postal addresses in a database). e) ☐ Other: [please describe here] Section 4.2 Data Mining As required by Section 804 of the Implementing Recommendation of the 9/11 Commission Act of 2007 ("9/11 Commission Act"), Treasury reports annually to Congress on its data mining activities.
+For a comprehensive overview of Treasury's data mining activities, please review the Department's Annual Privacy Act and Data Mining reports available at: https://home.treasury.gov/footer/privacy-act/privacy-reports Section 4.2(a) Is the PII maintained in the system used to conduct data mining?
+1. ☑ The information maintained in this system or by this project is not used to conduct data mining activities as that term is defined in the 9/11 Commission Act.
 Therefore, no privacy or civil liberties issues were identified in responding to this question.
-2. ☐ The information maintained in this system or by this project is used to conduct "data-mining" activities as that term is defined in the 9-11 Commission Act.
+2. ☐ The information maintained in this system or by this project is used to conduct data mining activities as that term is defined in the 9/11 Commission Act.
 This system is included in Treasury's annual report to Congress which can be found on the external Treasury privacy website.
-3. ☐ The information maintained in this system or by this project is used to conduct "data-mining" activities as that term is defined in the 9-11 Commission Act, but this system is not included in Treasury's annual report to Congress which can be found on the external Treasury privacy website.
-This system will be added to the next Treasury Data-mining report to Congress.
+3. ☐ The information maintained in this system or by this project is used to conduct data J. inclination maintained in this system of by this project is used to conduct data report to Congress.